 The trail system comprises a meandering yellow loop trail, which follows the property’s perimeter, three blue secondary trails, and three red access trails: one from the Nagog Hill parking lot, the second from the Grassy Pond parking lot, and the third in the northeastern corner of the property, connecting Hazelnut Road to the loop trail near the pond.
 Both sides of the loop trail lead generally downhill through mixed woodlands toward Nagog Pond, one of the Commonwealth’s “great ponds” (defined by the state as “any pond or lake that contained more than 10 acres in its natural state”; Nagog and Grassy Ponds are both great ponds and are the only two in Acton).
-Rights to this pond were relinquished by Acton in 1886 and given to the Town of Concord, which continues to use it as a water supply.

 Two parallel blue secondary trails cross through the center of the main loop trail, providing shorter circuits.
 The wetlands at the property’s center, largely unseen from the trails, drain into Nagog Pond along two seasonal streams crossed on short segments of boardwalk.
 From the main trail, just east of the large meadow behind the Hybid horse farm on Nagog Hill Road, a third secondary trail continues eastward through a lovely white pine grove for a short distance beyond a sharp turn in the main trail before turning north and rejoining the main trail.